• Skip to primary navigation

 Dog Sledding

-Dog sledding may be a trope that you scoff at for it’s stereotypical Canadian iconography.
+Dog sledding may be a trope that you scoff at for its stereotypical Canadian iconography.
 That is until you try it.
 Magic appears when the dogs pull you effortlessly over the snow, at the sound of their pants and yips, and with the frosty air nipping at your nose and cheeks.

-If you’re going to do dog sledding anywhere, why not choose one of the most majestic scenery to accompany you on your sled ride?
+If you’re going to do dog sledding anywhere, why not choose one of the most majestic sceneries to accompany you on your sled ride?
 There are quite a few dog sledding adventures found in Jasper National Park to suit your comfort level.
 Tip: For a fully immersive experience try mixing your dog sledding adventure with a little bit of history of the Rocky Mountains and try the 4-5 hour Ghost of Cold Fire Creek Dog Sled Tour!
 On this tour, you follow a 100-year-old trap line up 1,000 vertical feet to see how trappers and prospectors once explore the vast mountain wilderness.

 Hiking

 One of the best ways to explore a new destination is just to take a hike.
 There are so many amazing hiking trails in Jasper that allow you to experience beautiful valleys, magnificent lakes, and pristine mountain scenery.
+A few of the more popular hikes include Edith Cavell Meadows, Old Fort Point Trail, and the Valley of the Five Lakes.

 Golf